This elegant hotel is bringing Art Deco glamour to the city.

 Indulge in a lavish breakfast at The Terrace.

-No swimming pool or spa is the most notable gap for this 5-star stay.
+The gap in this 5-star stay is the lack of swimming pool or spa.
 There is a gym fitted with state of the art equipments, as well as a library and ballroom (how fitting) available for private events.
 On-site dining venues Showroom Bar and The Terrace make for a delightful offering.

 What is the dining like at The Royce?